18F/identity-idp/docs/mobile.md

 Instructions to use an iPhone or Android mobile device for local app development, in two sections:
 * [§ Use the app from a mobile device](#use-the-app-from-a-mobile-device) by running it over your home or office WiFi
-* [§ Debugging with the desktop browser](#debugging-with-the-desktop-browser) by pulgging your phone into your comptuer with a USB cable
+* [§ Debugging with the desktop browser](#debugging-with-the-desktop-browser) by plugging your phone into your computer with a USB cable

 ## Use the app from a mobile device